-Right now, we are addressing emerging needs and helping communities adjust to this new reality, and ensuring that JDC workers around the world can continue to serve the tens of thousands of people who depend on us every day.
-These essential workers are delivering lifesaving aid including food, medication, and homecare to vulnerable populations, working to innovate and sustain Jewish life, helping Israel’s most in-need, and providing humanitarian aid to Ethiopia.
+Right now, we are addressing emerging needs and helping communities adjust to this new reality, working to ensure that we can continue to serve the tens of thousands of people who depend on us every day.

 Support our emergency response and ensure that our essential frontline workers and those we serve remain safe.